dangerous-tac0s/global_platform_gui/README.md

 # Global Platform GUI
 A quick attempt at GUI wrapper for Global Platform Pro geared towards flexSecure.

+> [!CAUTION]
+> DO NOT USE ON APEX DEVICES OR THOSE OTHERWISE CONFIGURED WITH NON-DEFAULT PASSWORDS--THE DEVICE WILL BE BRICKED!

 Very early.
 Needs some cleanup.

 Features: